 The Amazon region in Brazil is home to the largest population of jaguars on the planet, with an estimate of 10,000 still roaming wild.
 Their diet typically consists of small mammals like deer, capybara, tapirs, and peccaries, but they’re also not afraid to get in the water and see what they can find, which is exactly what the jaguar in this video did.

-And to prove that, he decided to take out a caiman, cousin of the crocodile, for a midday snack…
+To prove that he was top dog in the area, he decided to take out a caiman, cousin of the crocodile, for a midday snack…

 He stalks the unwitting creature from an elevated shoreline, waiting for just the right moment to pounce.
 When that moment comes, the graceful power he leaps with looks almost otherworldly.